 How to Safely Observe Nesting Birds

+Seeing baby birds grow and fledge is one of the joys of spring.
 Learn the best ways to watch nesting birds with these tips from NestWatch.

 Nesting birds spend a lot of time coming and going from their nests, and they’re always on the alert.
 Your presence could alter their behavior or even cause them to abandon the nest.
 To minimize this risk, don’t visit at dawn or dusk.
 Most birds lay their eggs in the morning—leave them in privacy to do so.
 Also, disturbing birds at these times of day leaves hatchlings vulnerable to cooler temperatures and predators.
 Meet the best bird dads.

 Although you’ll need the parent bird(s) to leave the nest so you can get a closer look at the eggs or hatchlings, be cautious in how you do so.
 Approach softly, and allow birds to leave on their own.
 If observing nesting birds in boxes, tap on the box to alert them to your presence.
 Then open the box and allow the bird to leave.

 For much more information on safely observing nesting birds, visit NestWatch.org.
 Join this citizen science project and help gather data on nests in your neighborhood.